jgarciasuarez/jgarciasuarez.github.io/about_v2.md

 ### Tribology

 Utilizing numerical simulations to capture the micro and nano phenomena that control the creation of wear debris and the emergence of friction during sliding of contacting surfaces.
-More recently also interaction between soft solids and lubricated interdaces.
+More recently also interaction between soft solids and lubricated interfaces.

 - Garcia-Suarez, J., Brink, T., & Molinari, J. F. (2023).
 Breakdown of Reye’s theory in nanoscale wear.
 Journal of the Mechanics and Physics of Solids, 173, 105236. [link](https://www.sciencedirect.com/science/article/pii/S0022509623000406)